PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 ## Branch and changed files

 Current branch is `fb-refactor3`.
-Before this resumed documentation update, the working tree is clean at extraction checkpoint `35a4cb1`.
-The focused module owns the complete Dequantize/Concat/Quantize matcher; indexed migration has not begun.
+Before this resumed documentation update, the working tree is clean at indexed checkpoint `3be0c3e`.
+The focused module owns the complete Dequantize/Concat/Quantize matcher and both production positions use the transactional runner.
 After the documentation commit is pushed, local/remote divergence must be `0 0`.
 The implementation checkpoints since the previous pause changed: